How Much Is My Life Insurance Policy Worth?

 • Contact the Employer: Many people get life insurance through their employer, so contact the policyholder’s current or former employer to see if the person has any coverage through a group policy.

-• Use the NAIC Policy Locator: You can also try the NAIC life insurance policy locator or an online search with your state’s unclaimed property office.
+• Use the NAIC Policy Locator: The National Association of Insurance Commissioners (NAIC) offers a free life insurance policy locator to look for an old life insurance policy.
 For the NAIC search, you will need your relative’s date of birth, date of death, legal name, and Social Security number.

 How to See if an Old Life Insurance Policy Is Worth Anything

-Once you locate the policy details and determine it’s validity, the next step is to find out what it’s worth.
+Once you locate the policy details and determine its validity, the next step is to find out how much it’s worth.
 In some scenarios, a forgotten policy may still have cash value or a death benefit even if your loved one was behind on the premium payments.
-Here’s how to find out:
+Here’s how to find out if your life insurance policy is still good and how much it’s worth:

 1. See if the policy is active or inactive